If you want to have the best sales scripts, you may want to consider some of these quick tips.

 But I am not sure if you are a good fit for what we provide.

-The reason this is powerful is that it is the opposite of what a salesperson trying to sell something will say.
+This is powerful because it is the opposite of what a salesperson trying to sell something would say.

 Ask good probing sales questions.